taniarolandoc/R1/SETUP_INSTRUCTIONS.md

 1. Navigate to `http://localhost:3000`
 2. Click "Get Started" or "Sign Up"
 3. Fill in your information
-4. Complete the risk profile questionnaire
+4. Choose your account type (Investor or Restaurant)
+5. Complete verification if needed
-5. Start exploring your dashboard!
+6. Start exploring campaigns or create your own!

 ## Project Structure